 Identifying Priority Areas

-In local environments, different priority areas will require urgent attention.
+The first step in developing an LNRS is to identify the areas in which recovery efforts are most urgently needed.
 This may involve mapping habitats, identifying threatened species, and consulting with local stakeholders to understand the most pressing issues.
 By identifying priority areas, conservationists can focus their efforts and resources on the areas that need them the most.

 For example, in a local area where wetland habitats are under threat, conservationists may identify specific wetland areas that are particularly important for supporting biodiversity.
 By focusing their efforts on these areas, they can help to protect and restore these habitats, which in turn will benefit the species that rely on them.